Taylor Swift eyes record at Grammys as women take centre stage

-LOS ANGELES, Feb 2 — All eyes are on — who else? — Taylor Swift ahead of Sunday’s Grammys, when the megastar could break the record for most Album of the Year wins at a gala where women finally are taking centre stage.
+LOS ANGELES, Feb 3 — All eyes are on — who else? — Taylor Swift ahead of tomorrow’s Grammys, when the megastar could break the record for most Album of the Year wins at a gala where women finally are taking centre stage.

 SZA will arrive at the star-studded event in Los Angeles as the evening’s top nominee with nine, while Billie Eilish, Olivia Rodrigo and Miley Cyrus are also in the running for the show’s top prizes.